Enovale/Glance-iCal-Events/README.md

 2. Update the `url` parameter to point to your encoded ICS feed URL.
 3. Reload or restart Glance to apply changes.

+> Note: I recommend using a version tag like `v1.0` instead of main if you don't want to see stuff accidentally brake...

 ## URL Encoding

 If your ICS URL contains special characters (for example, `?` or `&`), you must URL encode it ( '/' and ':' are fine ).
 Use the provided `urlencode.sh` script or any URL encoding tool: